felangel/bloc/docs/flutterangulargithubsearch.md

 ?> **Note:** We are including our newly created `common_github_search` library as a dependency.

-Now we need to install the dependencies.
+Now, we need to install the dependencies.

 [flutter_packages_get.sh](_snippets/flutter_angular_github_search/flutter/flutter_packages_get.sh.md ':include')

-That's it for project setup and since the `common_github_search` package contains our data layer as well as our business logic layer all we need to build is the presentation layer.
+That's it for project setup.
+Since the `common_github_search` package contains our data layer as well as our business logic layer, all we need to build is the presentation layer.

 ### Search Form

-We're going to need to create a form with a `SearchBar` and `SearchBody` widget.
+We're going to need to create a form with a `_SearchBar` and `_SearchBody` widget.

-- `SearchBar` will be responsible for taking user input.
+- `_SearchBar` will be responsible for taking user input.
-- `SearchBody` will be responsible for displaying search results, loading indicators, and errors.
+- `_SearchBody` will be responsible for displaying search results, loading indicators, and errors.

 Let's create `search_form.dart`.

-> Our `SearchForm` will be a `StatelessWidget` which renders the `SearchBar` and `SearchBody` widgets.
+> Our `SearchForm` will be a `StatelessWidget` which renders the `_SearchBar` and `_SearchBody` widgets.

 [search_form.dart](_snippets/flutter_angular_github_search/flutter/search_form.dart.md ':include')